emoradib/twitter-navigater/README.md

 http://g.recordit.co/KeWK6HM4hb.gif

 ## Notes
-Went rather somoothly compared to other projects
+Went rather smoothly compared to other projects.
-Had issues with the side of Tweet Cells, but resolved it by adding a bottem constraint
+Had issues with the side of Tweet Cells, but resolved it by adding a bottom constraint.